 We forget things.
 It’s all too easy to do, even with the most mundane everyday tasks.

-To make sure it does just that, keep this ultimate content publishing checklist front and center the next time you’re about give the final stamp of approval.
+To make sure it does just that, keep this ultimate content publishing checklist front and center the next time you’re about to give the final stamp of approval.

 Content Checklist for Subject Matter